opensearch-project/ml-commons/docs/tutorials/rerank/rerank_pipeline_with_CrossEncoder_model_deployed_on_Sagemaker.md

         "_id": "tYLLdZABHToP7ahNFqmx",
         "_score": 0.99424136,
         "_source": {
           "passage_text": "Washington, D.C. (also known as simply Washington or D.C., and officially as the District of Columbia) is the capital of the United States.
-It is a federal district.", "title": "title3"
+It is a federal district."
         }
       },
       {